hanneshassler/GitRecipedia/README.md

 # GitRecipedia
 A program and database to maintain, create, scale, convert cooking recipes and ingredients.

-This program is intended to be used by cooks who want do to following:
+GitRecipedia is intended to be used by (geek) cooks for various reasons.
+Some of them are:

 Convert a cooking recipe with arbitrary units to units of their choice.
 For instance converting from ounces, cups and table spoons to grams and millilitres.